What is Global Privacy Control?

 Privacy Badger: The EFF's Privacy Badger is a popular privacy plug-in for common browsers.
 It now features GPC as well.

-• Apple Safari and Google Chrome currently do not offer the GPC feature.
-Safari has eliminated many third party cookies, while choosing not to use the GPC protocol.
+Detailed: Safari has eliminated many third party cookies, while choosing not to use the GPC protocol.
 Meanwhile, Google Chrome is a laggard.
 It removed its FLOC system (a new and improved cookie) under fire, and is now offering up Topics and Fledge as substitutes.
 Neither provides users with enough control over the use of their personal data.

-• The main purpose of Chrome’s Incognito Mode is to keep your browsing history private from other users on your device.
-It does not hide your browsing from your internet service provider or your employer, and it doesn't wipe files you've downloaded.
+Detailed: The main purpose of Chrome’s Incognito Mode is to keep your browsing history private from other users on your device.
+It does not hide your browsing from your internet service provider or your employer, and it doesn't wipe files you’ve downloaded.

-If you sign in to Google while using incognito mode, then your searches will again be logged and associated with your account (if that's how your Google account preferences are set up) and Google can also be using its ad network and tracking technologies on other sites to track you on there too.
+If you sign in to Google while using incognito mode, then your searches will again be logged and associated with your account (if that’s how your Google account preferences are set up) and Google can also be using its ad network and tracking technologies on other sites to track you on there too.
+It just doesn't keep that information on your computer, the way your browser does when you use the normal browsing mode.